Table of Contents

 What are qualified annuities?

-Annuities represent retirement savings plans that are funded with pre-tax dollars, similar to Roth IRA.
+Annuities represent retirement savings plans funded with pre-tax dollars, similar to Roth IRA.
 Your contributions are made in after-tax dollars to avoid any deductions for your contributions.

 Moreover, you will not be required to pay taxes if you contribute to the plan.
-Qualified annuities are included in a plan just like 401(k)/ 403(b) which are eligible for tax deductions.
-This is not the natural choice as it is already a tax-sheltered option but some employers give it as an investment alternative.
-Hence, if you have an annuity that is in the qualified plan, you can transform it into an IRA, if not, take it up with the IRS.
+Qualified annuities are included in a 401(k)/ 403(b) plan, which is eligible for tax deductions.
+This is not the natural choice as it is already a tax-sheltered option, but some employers give it as an investment alternative.
+Hence, if you have an annuity in the qualified plan, you can transform it into an IRA; if not, take it up with the IRS.

 Can You Roll an Annuity Into an IRA?